-Market failure (or externality) occurs when market prices do not reflect all the true costs of a product or service.
+Market prices that do not reflect all the true costs of a product or service are called market failure (or "externality") by economists.
 Most ecosystem services are either undervalued or considered free in our current economic system.
-Many environmental problems ultimately can be traced to market failures:
+Many environmental problems ultimately can be traced to market failures.
+A few examples are listed: